amosavian/FileProvider/README.md

 	let credential = NSURLCredential(user: "user", password: "pass", persistence: NSURLCredentialPersistence.Permanent)
 	let webdavProvider = WebDAVFileProvider(baseURL: "http://www.example.com/dav", credential: credential)

+* For Dropbox, user is clientID and password is Token which both must be retrieved via [OAuth2 API of Dropbox](https://www.dropbox.com/developers/reference/oauth-guide).
+There are libraries like [p2/OAuth2](https://github.com/p2/OAuth2) or [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift) which can facilate the procedure to retrieve token.

 For interaction with UI, set delegate variable of `FileProvider` object

-You can use `absoluteURL()` method if provider to get direct access url (local or remote files) for some file systems which allows to do so (Dropbox doesn't support)
+You can use `absoluteURL()` method if provider to get direct access url (local or remote files) for some file systems which allows to do so (Dropbox doesn't support and returns path simply)

 ### Delegates